webhintio/hint/packages/hint/docs/about/GOVERNANCE.md

 The call for a vote must be approved by a majority of the TSC or else the discussion will continue.
 Simple majority wins.

-When discussing details on how a rule should work, the same consensus principle applies, with the difference that it is seeked in the related GitHub issue.
+When discussing details on how a hint should work, the same consensus principle applies, with the difference that it is seeked in the related GitHub issue.